Cruiser Class Sailing Instructions

 A boat which retires from a race shall inform the committee boat or a rescue boat as soon as possible.

 Protests shall be written on forms available at the race office and delivered there within 60 minutes from the time of the last boat’s finish in the last race of that day.
-Sailors shall notify the Committee Boat of their intention to protest on completion of the race.
+In addition to RRS 61 sailors shall notify the committee Boat of their intention to protest on completion of the race or when retiring . this should be confirmed by displaying a red flag.

 Boats shall show their correct sail numbers.
 Permission to sail under any other sail no. must be sought from the Race Officer before going afloat.
 All boats shall wear their appropriate pennants while racing: